About Brian Leech

 Brian Leech is Associate Professor of History at Augustana College in Rock Island, Illinois.
 He is an environmental historian.

 At Augustana, Leech teaches courses in U.S. history, public history, the environment, and health as well as courses in Augustana’s First-Year Inquiry sequence.
-He currently serves as chair of the Department of History, co-directs Augustana’s Experiential Minor in Food Studies, and serves as a first-year advisor.
+He currently chairs the Department of History, directs the Austin E. Knowlton Honors Program, and co-directs Augustana’s Minor in Food Studies.

-Leech’s research focuses on the history of natural resources, energy, and food.
+Leech’s research focuses on the history of natural resources.
 In 2019, his book The City That Ate Itself: Butte, Montana and Its Expanding Berkeley Pit (University of Nevada Press) received the biennial Clark C. Spence Award for the best book in mining history from the Mining History Association.
-He is currently working on a book about the portrayal of mining in American popular culture.
+He is completing a book about the portrayal of mining in American popular culture.

 What I do